JuliaGeometry/DelaunayTriangulation.jl/docs/src/tutorials/refinement.md

 We will constrain the triangulation such that the minimum angle is 30 degrees, and the maximum area of a triangulation is 1% of the triangulation's total area.
 Note that below we need to make sure `points` is mutable, else it is not possible to push points into the triangulation.
-Here we use a tuple, but you could also use e.g. an `ElasticMatrix` from [ElasticArrays.jl](https://github.com/JuliaArrays/ElasticArrays.jl).
+Here we use a vector, but you could also use e.g. an `ElasticMatrix` from [ElasticArrays.jl](https://github.com/JuliaArrays/ElasticArrays.jl).

 ````@example refinement